deus369/zoxel/readme.md

 The game is set in a vast, open-world environment that is generated on-the-fly as the player explores.
 The game's quests are also procedurally generated, offering a unique and challenging experience for each player.

 As a solo developer, I have poured my heart and soul into creating this game, and I am thrilled to finally be able to share it with the world.
 I hope players will enjoy the endless replayability, unique gameplay, and charming aesthetic of this game as much as I do.

+### A Poem

+In a world of voxels and fantasy
+I set out on an epic journey
+Exploring planets, near and far
+Crafting, fighting, shooting stars

+With quests and skills, and battles grand
+I rise from humble to command
+Defending realms from evil's grasp
+And forging my own hero's path

+In this game, the thrill never ends
+With endless worlds to comprehend
+I am drawn in, entranced, enthralled
+By the magic of this voxel world.

 ### Player Review